 Just like their English department advertises, University of Utah English majors will enter a rich world of intellectual possibilities upon being accepted.
-Those bookworms at the University of Utah study literature, creative writing, literary discourse and theories covering works from as early as the eighth-century until present day.
+Those bookworms at the University of Utah study literature, humanities, creative writing, literary discourse and theories covering works from as early as the eighth-century until present day.
 The English department provides many opportunities for students to get involved, including publishing original creative or critical pieces in the undergraduate literary journal, The Canticle, or participating in the English Student Advisory Committee to create connections with the department.

 With five levels available for student use, the most widely used levels at the Marriott Library include the first three floors, where students can utilize Katherine’s Courtyard, Mom’s Cafe, quiet study areas, the University Writing Center and group study rooms.
 “The University of Utah libraries provide a haven for bookworms!
 In addition to providing world-class research collections, the J. Willard Marriott Library provides a browsing collection featuring all the best reads, from the classics to the current bestsellers, both fiction and non-fiction,” said University of Utah librarian Heidi Brett.
 “Both traditional and e-books are available to borrow.
 And if students are looking for a beautiful place to enjoy all these great reads, they can curl up in a cozy worm chair in a number of quiet nooks throughout the library.”
 Students are bound to find inspiration for their papers from the multiple exhibit spaces throughout the library.